 Lifting Techniques Part 1 – Basics

 This is ANOTHER series by Senior Refrigeration Tech (and prolific writer) Jeremy Smith.
-Pay attention to this one folks, I know rigging and safe lifting practices may be boring to some of you, but it could very well save your back or your life.
+Pay attention to this one, folks.
+I know rigging and safe lifting practices may be boring to some of you, but it could very well save your back or your life.

-This article is written by a technician representing his real world experiences and his advice for best practices.
-You MUST understand the particular application, weight of materials and load strength of every item you use.
-From struts, to pulleys, to anchors, ladders, ropes etc..
-HVAC School is NOT giving OSHA approved safety advice.
-Refer to your managers, safety professionals and OSHA guidelines first and foremost.
+This article is written by a technician representing his real-world experiences and his advice for best practices.
+You MUST understand the particular application, the weight of materials, and the load strength of every item you use—from struts to pulleys to anchors, ladders, ropes, etc. HVAC School is NOT giving OSHA-approved safety advice.
+Refer to your managers, safety professionals, and OSHA guidelines first and foremost.
 Apply any and all of these practices at your own risk with the knowledge that we are trying to help keep you from hurting (or killing) yourself.

 Also, when you just have to lift using body strength, use proper techniques.
-We all know the words “Lift with your legs, not your back” but how many of us actually DO?
-I can tell you for 100% certain that any time I’m moving to lift something, I’m using proper techniques whether it’s a refrigerant drum or a screwdriver I dropped.
+We all know the words, “Lift with your legs, not your back,” but how many of us actually DO?
+I can tell you for 100% certain that any time I’m moving to lift something, I’m using proper techniques, whether it’s a refrigerant drum or a screwdriver I dropped.
 Now get down and give me 20 squats!

 As we get into the application of ropes and pulley systems, we will be tying knots.
-Knot tying can be a very involved topic but you can do everything were going to be doing with the bowline and the clove hitch.
-If you can't tie either of those knots, here are links to simple videos that illustrate how to..
+Knot tying can be a very involved topic, but you can do everything we're going to be doing with the bowline and the clove hitch.
+If you can't tie either of those knots, here are links to simple videos that illustrate how to:

 Another thing to take a bit of time to learn about is basic rope care.
-A knotted, twisted rope isn't as easy to set up and you'll waste time dealing with twists, knots and tangles.
-Learn to coil and stow your rope well and this stuff will be a lot easier.
+A knotted, twisted rope isn't as easy to set up, and you'll waste time dealing with twists, knots, and tangles.
+Learn to coil and stow your rope well, and this stuff will be a lot easier.

-A quick note on rope.
-Buy good rope.
-Avoid the 3 strand twisted rope.
-It's stretchy and the ends unravel and are difficult to manage.
+A quick note on rope: buy good rope.
+Avoid the 3-strand twisted rope.
+It's stretchy, and the ends unravel and are difficult to manage.
 What you want is called Kernmantle rope.
 This is the type of rope that has a kind of braided “sheath” over inner fibers.
-It's stronger, doesn't stretch and it rides much easier through pulleys.
+It's stronger, doesn't stretch, and it rides much easier through pulleys.
 Burn the ends well to prevent them from getting out of control.

-One final note.
-Wear a decent pair of relatively snug fitting gloves while hoisting and lowering loads with a rope.
+One final note: wear a decent pair of relatively snug-fitting gloves while hoisting and lowering loads with a rope.
 If that rope starts to slide, the burns you will get on your hands take a long time to heal.

 Now, basics covered, we can move on to actually lifting things.

-P.S. – Here is a good rope ROTHCO UTILITY ROPE 3/8” 100 FT / OLIVE DRAB
+P.S. – Here is a good rope: ROTHCO UTILITY ROPE 3/8” 100 FT / OLIVE DRAB